selvam920/trina_grid/doc/getting-started/configuration.md

     // Visibility settings
     isAlwaysShown: true,      // Prevents scrollbars from fading out after scrolling stops
     thumbVisible: true,       // Whether the scrollbar thumb is visible at all
-    showTrack: true,          // Whether to show the scrollbar track
+    showTrack: true,          // Whether to show the scrollbar track background
     showHorizontal: true,     // Whether to show the horizontal scrollbar
     showVertical: true,       // Whether to show the vertical scrollbar